-Virtual toll free and local numbers are used by businesses around the world because they provide instant connectivity to markets near and far.
+Virtual toll free business numbers are used by companies around the world because they provide instant connectivity to markets near and far.
 They’re able to provide this key benefit because they use VoIP (Voice over Internet Protocol), which isn’t limited by the physical hardware and equipment needed for traditional telephony.

 But because toll free numbers run over the Internet, they’re only as good as the quality of your connection and your provider.
 And if you frequently experience downtime on the Internet, or even the public switched telephone network (PSTN), your company will soon feel the effects.

 When your customers can’t reach you on your toll free or local number, you’ll lose sales, productivity, and even credibility.
 In short, you’ll lose customers - and that’s why it’s so important to make sure that your toll free number provider offers toll free number redundancy and failover for your virtual phone numbers.